johannesprinz/blog/src/content/posts/writing-my-first-blog.md

 - [git submodules](todo)
 - [GitHub Pages](todo) When using Github pages with Hugo you need to match the repo name with the github pages url for them to work nicely together.
 - [GitHub Actions](todo)
 - [Azure static website service](todo) When using with Hugo you need to ensure the Hugo instance is in the root of your repo for the build action to work.
 In this case I chose not to build, just publish since I do this manually to control the publishing workflow.
-This is a reminance of playing with GitHub pages spike.
+This is a remanence of playing with GitHub pages spike.

 [^Podcasts]: [Podcasts](/posts/podcasts)